IslandDAO/sales/README.md

 # Open-source and anti-fragile

-I know this is an ambitious project but at least I've identified my niche pretty accurately: remote-first teams in the blockchain space that have enough funding and value deep work and productivity :slight_smile:
+I know this is an ambitious project but at least I've identified my niche pretty accurately:
+* remote-first teams
+* blockchain space
+* enough funding
+* value deep work and productivity
+* 20-30 in size

-### See the [issues](https://github.com/basexisland/sales/issues) tab for potential leads
+## See the [issues](https://github.com/basexisland/sales/issues) tab for potential leads

 Not ready for the massive outreach yet.